 - A new demographic survey for all faculty and staff (scope of data to include FDGs as well as other demographic characteristics), was developed by a team of U of A survey experts, EDI experts, and academic administrators, to replace the current data collection instrument (developed to meet Federal Contractors’ Program requirements) - and will be launched by mid-2019.

 - This new survey instrument will be specially administered to all CRC holders in early 2019 to enable reporting and target setting against all FDG categories.

-- Development of a faculty and staff engagement survey (assessing the overall climate with respect to EDI) and strategy, beginning with a pilot in a single Faculty in 2018-19 and continuing across the university in 2019-20.
+- Development of a faculty and staff engagement survey and strategy, beginning with a pilot in a single Faculty in 2018-19 and continuing across the university in 2019-20.

 - Development of a survey of CRC-holders assessing inclusion and experienced barriers, to be implemented by end of 2019.

 - Demographic composition of academic and non-academic workforce (including CRC holders)

 - Chairholder-reported experience of EDI-related barriers (instrument under development - to be completed by end of 2019).